-This is an official announcement: my next book, Happy Not Tortured: A Mental Health Guide For Artists And Creative People, is now available on pre-order!
+This is an official announcement: my next book, Happy Not Tortured: A Mental Health Guide For Artists And Creative People, is now available!

 Being an artist doesn’t mean that you have to suffer!

 Bad days happen to everyone.
 But how do you keep working when there are more bad days than good days?
 When your mental health takes a toll on your creativity?
 When anxiety, depression, self-doubt or imposter syndrome prevent you from doing your best work?

 In a world where artists are perceived as “drama queens” and are expected to “get on with it”, this book shows you that there is a way to take care of your mental health while continuing to create.